 Col-Tex Refinery

-This former oil refinery in Colorado City, Mitchell County, is in the operation and maintenance phase of the state Superfund program.
+This Former Oil Refinery in Colorado City, Mitchell County, is in the Operation and Maintenance Phase.

 Site Summary